 - Focus your off-page efforts on gaining high quality links from relevant, authoritative sites.

 - Encourage users to engage with your brand via social media (Bing takes social media metrics into account in its organic ranking process).

 - For pages that contain lots of multimedia content, ensure that crawlers can read all of the important information.
 To do this, create a down-level experience with the same elements as the rich version, expressing important details through HTML (you can check how crawlers see your page using the SEO Browser tool).

 - If your site still has separate desktop and mobile versions, ensure that they are both optimised in the same way and that the mobile UX is seamless.

 This blog has also provided a comparison of Bing and Google beyond ranking factors, looking at SERP features, local search, maps functionalities, and voice search.
 There are a number of important takeaways from this section:

-- Google offers additional SERP features such as the AMP elements and PAA boxes.
+- Google offers additional SERP features such as the AMP elements and Google scholar.